Book a Visit

 4. Apply drops from above and slightly to the side

-5. Let them blink to distribute the medication
+5. Let them blink to spread it around

 1. Gently fold the ear flap back